mlevit/life/README.md

 - No fancy setup
 - No fancy effects
 - Flexible datetimes because sometimes you don't remember the exact date of an event

+### Newly added

+- Event filtering
+- Personal avatar (because why not)
-- Hashtags to clasiffy your events (optional)
+- Hashtags to help clasiffy your events (optional)
+- Notes to add that extra bit of info (optional)

 ## How to contribute